gschmutz/stream-processing-workshop/02-working-with-kafka-broker/README.md

 ### List topics in Kafka

-First, let's list the topics availble on a given Kafka Cluster.
+First, let's list the topics available on a given Kafka Cluster.
 For that we use the `kafka-topics` utility with the `--list` option.

 ```